Your Summer Sessions Playbook

-Summer sessions offer you a chance to advance toward your degree, catch up on degree requirements or take courses for personal and professional development at a reduced rate.
-Choose from six-week or eight-week sessions, take classes on campus or try an online iCourse.
+Taking summer school classes offers you a chance to get closer to your degree, catch up on degree requirements or take courses for personal and professional development.
+Attend one, two or all three sessions.
+Choose from hundreds of six-week or eight-week sessions, on campus or online.
 The ASU academic calendar has all the dates and deadlines you need to know.

 Your status determines your steps to enroll.

 View the summer schedule of classes.
 Registration begins on Feb.
 6 for all sessions.